 Choose a month to travel and discover the best places to visit at that time of year...

 Compass is an online travel magazine, designed to inspire and inform...

 Discover some of the unique benefits of choosing to travel with Cox & Kings...

-This tour explores three of the countries of former Yugoslavia - Croatia, Bosnia & Herzegovina and Slovenia - each with contrasting scenery and distinctive cultures.
-Visit the highlights of the region including Dubrovnik, Mostar, Sarajevo, Ljubljana and Lake Bled, where the influence of European, Ottoman and Slavic culture is evident in the ornate palaces, cathedrals and mosques.
+This tour explores four of the countries of former Yugoslavia - Serbia, Bosnia & Herzegovina, Montenegro and Croatia - each with contrasting scenery and distinctive cultures.
+Visit the highlights of the region including Belgrade, Dubrovnik, Mostar, and Sarajevo, where the influence of European, Ottoman and Slavic culture is evident in the ornate palaces, cathedrals and mosques.
+Meanwhile, the Bay of Kotor and Plitvice Lakes National Park offer spectacular mountain scenery and picturesque waterfalls.
 A number of extensions are available to explore further afield.